 In 2019 the artworld seemed to suddenly wake up to the gravity of climate change.
-So far. however, the chief focus of discourse has been on the harmful impacts of global mobility.
-Broadly-based dialogue around the topic of post-fossil praxes and what post-fossility might mean for various social agencies is yet in its nascence.5 much flying, but without having yet established a fully local curatorial practice, total avoidance of flying is difficult, especially since my career to date has chiefly been dedicated to promoting the international mobility of artists and curators.
+So far, however, the chief focus of discourse has been on the harmful impacts of global mobility.
+Broadly-based dialogue around the topic of post-fossil praxes and what post-fossility might mean for various social agencies is yet in its nascence.

+My personal attempt at "post-fossil praxis" in 2019 consisted of my working chiefly from Finland, cutting back my flying to two round trips, and allocating funds for peatland restoration to offset my carbon footprint.
+Even this was too much flying, but without having yet established a fully local curatorial practice, total avoidance of flying is difficult, especially since my career to date has chiefly been dedicated to promoting the international mobility of artists and curators.
 I have adjusted certain aspects of my practice, however.
 For instance instead of flying overseas for quick visits, I favour longer work trips, residencies, and involvement in dialogue on localized ecological issues.
 Between September and November 2019 I visited New York and Los Angeles to build up a collaborative research project.
 The examples below are from that trip.